stphnlngdncoding/notes/README.md

 - **Filter** - Single-select dropdown to filter notes by tag
 - **Optimistic Updates** - Instant UI feedback with automatic rollback on errors
 - **Input Validation** - Zod-based validation on the backend
-- **Clean Architecture** - Separation of concerns with Routes → Controller → Repository pattern

 ## Tech Stack